nicr9/playbooks/README.md

 ## Upload key to github now!

 At this point, you'll want to add you're new key to you're github account so that ansible can checkout your git projects.
+Then change the playbooks remote url scheme.

 ```
 https://github.com/settings/ssh
+git remote set-url origin git@github.com:nicr9/playbooks.git
 ```

 ## Run the playbook